mljar/mljar-supervised/README.md

 # Demo

 In the below demo GIF you will see:
-- MLJAR AutoML trained in Jupyter Notebook on titanic dataset
+- MLJAR AutoML trained in Jupyter Notebook on the Titanic dataset
 - overview of created files
-- showcase of selected plots created during AutoML training
+- a showcase of selected plots created during AutoML training
 - algorithm comparison report along with their plots
-- example of README file and csv file with results
+- example of README file and CSV file with results

 ![](https://github.com/mljar/mljar-examples/raw/master/media/mljar_files.gif)